sandroanderes/php-custom-api/README.md

 ## Copyright / License

-Copyright 2020 Test it
+Copyright 2020 - Test it

-This software is licensed distributed under the MIT license.
+This software is distributed under the MIT license.
 For more information, see 'LICENSE'.